Donald Trump Abruptly Ends Press Event After Asked Why He’s Taking Credit For Barack Obama’s Veteran Program

-Donald Trump abruptly ended a press conference on Saturday after facing a question about why he has repeatedly claimed credit for a program for veterans that was actually passed by Barack Obama in 2014.
+Donald Trump abruptly ended a press conference on Saturday after facing a question about why he has repeatedly claimed credit for a major bill helping former military members access healthcare that was actually passed by Barack Obama in 2014.

 The president held a press conference on Saturday from his company’s golf resort in New Jersey, where he has spent the last several days.
 While announcing an executive order issuing some relief measures for Americans hurt by the coronavirus — which reporters noted was an unusual precedent that appeared to go around Congress and is expected to face legal challenges — the president also claimed credit for passing the Veterans Choice program.